 Videos and simulations related to lectures

 Conditions for Certificates (Scheine) and Exams

 Certificate (Übungsschein): There are assignment sheets published about every two weeks.
-Assignments the solutions of which you want to present in the next exercise class have to be ticked beforehand on a votation sheet that is handed our prior to every exercise lecture.
-If ticked, you may be asked to present your solution in front of class.
+You need to hand in your solutions to the assignments before the next excercise using moodle.
+If you handed in a solution you may be asked to present your solution in the excercise (using video conferencing).
 The solutions need not necessarily be completely correct, however, it should become obvious that you treated the assignment thoroughly.
 You are granted the certificate (Schein), if (and only if) you

-- ticked at least two thirds of the assignments,
+- handed in at least two thirds of the assignments,

 - solve the programming assignment and write a 2-4 pages report about your solution (this task can be solved alone or in pairs of two), and